-Copper Trace Family-first Senior Living is one of just a few facilities in Westfield, Indiana.
-We awarded this nursing home an overall grade of B+.
-A score in this range requires strong scores in most areas.
-We actually ranked it as the number one facility in Westfield.
-This place's impressive report card was highlighted by its short-term care score, which you can find in the next section.
+Copper Trace Family-first Senior Living is one of a mere two facilities in Westfield, Indiana.
+We awarded this nursing home an overall grade of B. A score in this range requires quality scores in most areas.
+At the end of the day, this facility looks like a solid choice for quite a few people.
+This nursing home's impressive profile was highlighted by its inspection grade, which is addressed in the next paragraph.

 Copper Trace Family-first Senior Living